curl/curl/docs/HSTS.md

 ## Possible future additions

- - `CURLOPT_HSTS_PRELOAD` - provide a set of HSTS host names to load first
+ - `CURLOPT_HSTS_PRELOAD` - provide a set of HSTS hostnames to load first
  - ability to save to something else than a file